FredHutch/tfcb_2023/lectures/lecture04/03-redirection/README.md

 ## Pipes

+Although we only used very short examples previously imagine the very long and complicated sequence, found in this directory as  `sequence.gb` Try to cat this file.

-Think back to the long file `sequence.gb` We used the grep command to only look at the header (lines containing `/`)
+We can use the grep command to only look at the header (lines containing `/`)

+    grep / ../sequence.gb

 What if we wanted to quickly list out all of the protein id that start with AAA.